Skip to main content

 WebSockets for streaming

-WebSocket endpoints offer real-time updates to changes in the state of the Vega network, allowing subscriptions to events such as per-market trades or changes to a party's position.
+WebSocket endpoints offer real-time updates to changes in state, allowing subscriptions to events such as per-market trades or changes to a party's position.

 gRPC for fast interactions